Configure site settings

 3. Select Interactions and choose to enable or disable the following:

-• Embedded Apps—All sites have this setting which controls how applications open when a user clicks on a configured gallery card, application card, or search result.
+• Embedded apps—All sites have this setting which controls how applications open when a user selects a configured gallery card, application card, or search result.
 Enable this setting if you want the application to open within the context of your site's header and global navigation bar (with information side panel).
 If the setting is disabled, the application will open externally.

-• Follow Tab—Ensure that your initiative's followers group is shared publicly to display the follow star button as an in-page action.
+• Follow tab—Ensure that your site's followers group is shared publicly to display the follow button as an in-page action.

 • Discussions—See how discussions work (requires ArcGIS Hub Premium license).